Perhaps it's safe to say that The Time Tunnel was ahead of its time.

 James Darren was already well known as both an actor and a pop singer, with his most notable hit being "Goodbye Cruel World", and had guest-starred on The Flintstones, as well as working on another Hanna-Barbera project, the feature film Hey There, It's Yogi Bear! (and, yeah, he sang in that one, too).
 Robert Colbert was the lesser known star, and drifted back into obscurity after Tunnel ended.
 Worth noting, too, is that the cast also included Lee Meriweather, who subbed for Julie Newmar as Catwoman in the Batman movie spinoff earlier that summer, and would later land a more successful gig in Barnaby Jones, opposite Buddy Ebsen.

-Clearly, Allen's magic was running out, as the series that replaced Tunnel, Land of the Giants, would arrive the next year.
+Clearly, Allen's magic was running out, as the series that replaced Tunnel, Land of the Giants, was to arrive the next year, but was delayed a year.
 We'll take a look at that another time.